 All Physical Therapy program students are required to have a laptop with a camera, microphone, and WIFI capabilities.
+The program utilizes ExamSoft and all students must have a laptop that is compatible with this software.
 Students are expected to maintain their own technology equipment throughout their time in the PT program.
 The program is not responsible for students' personal equipment that is left unattended in the building.